MicrosoftDocs/fabric-docs/docs/cicd/git-integration/intro-to-git-integration.md

 ## Considerations and limitations

 * Currently, only [Git in Azure Repos](/en-us/azure/devops/user-guide/code-with-git) is supported.
-* If the workspace and Git repo are in two different geographical regions, [cross-geo exports must be enabled](../../admin/git-integration-admin-settings.md#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview) by the tenant admin.
+* If the workspace and Git repo are in two different geographical regions, the tenant admin must enable [cross-geo exports](../../admin/git-integration-admin-settings.md#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
-* Azure DevOps **on-prem** is not supported.
+* Azure DevOps **on-prem** isn't supported.
-* Sovereign clouds are not supported.
+* Sovereign clouds aren't supported.

 ## Related content